 - procedural aspects of caesarean birth

-- care of the baby after caesarean birth
+- care of the baby born by caesarean birth

 - pregnancy and childbirth after caesarean birth